alexisbellido/dockerize-django/docs/node-react.rst

 Review how collectstatic should be run to move files from application directory to project static directory.

-This does not prompt user for input and ignores the admin path.
+This does not prompt user for input and ignores the admin path (useful if it's been processed already).

 .. code-block:: bash

-  $ docker exec -it CONTAINER_ID docker-entrypoint.sh django-admin.py collectstatic --noinput -i admin
+  $ docker exec -it CONTAINER_ID docker-entrypoint.sh django-admin.py collectstatic --no-input -i admin

 I think it would be easier if the webpack build would be provided by just one Django application but I suppose more than on app could build their own files if that makes sense.